broadinstitute/ABC-Enhancer-Gene-Prediction/README.md

 python src/juicebox_dump.py \
 --hic_file https://hicfiles.s3.amazonaws.com/hiseq/k562/in-situ/combined.hic \
 --juicebox "java -jar juicer_tools.jar" \
---outdir $HICDIR/raw/ \
+--outdir example/input_data/HiC/raw/ \
 --chromosomes 22
 ```

 ```
 #Make a virtual 4C bedgraph anchored at the TSS of each gene
 python src/make_bedgraph_from_HiC.py \
---outdir $HICDIR/bedgraph/ \
+--outdir example/input_data/HiC/bedgraph/ \
 --genes example/config/RefSeqCurated.170308.bed.CollapsedGeneBounds.chr22.bed \
---hic_dir $HICDIR/raw/5kb_resolution_intrachromosomal/
+--hic_dir example/input_data/HiC//raw/5kb_resolution_intrachromosomal/
 ```

 ```
 #Fit HiC data to powerlaw model and extract parameters
 python src/compute_powerlaw_fit_from_hic.py \
---bedDir $HICDIR/bedgraph/ \
+--bedDir example/input_data/HiC/bedgraph/ \
---outDir $HICDIR/powerlaw/
+--outDir example/input_data/HiC/powerlaw/
 ```

 ## Gene Expression in ABC
 The ABC model is designed to predict the effect of enhancers on expressed genes.
 If a gene is not expressed in a given cell type (or cell state) then we assume it does not have any activating enhancers (enhancers for which inhibition of the enhancer would lead to decrease in gene expression).
 Thus we typically only report enhancer-gene connections for expressed genes.

 In the absence of expression data, DNase-seq and H3K27ac ChIP-seq at the gene promoter can be used as a proxy for expression.
-We suggest only considering enhancer-gene connections for genes with sufficiently active promoters (for instance in the top half of gene promoters in the cell type)
+We suggest only considering enhancer-gene connections for genes with sufficiently active promoters (for instance in the top 60% of gene promoters in the cell type)

 ## Quantile Normalization